ganglix/professional-academic-website/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        Simply fill in your name, email, and message, then click "Send" to share your thoughts with me.
+        Have questions or want to learn more?
+Just enter your name, email, and message, then click "Send" to get in touch.
+For other ways to connect, scroll to the top and use the contact buttons provided.

       # Automatically link email and phone or display as text?
       autolink: true